 The city's historical sites, the Moncton Museum on Mountain Road and the Musée Acadien at Université de Moncton, are a must-see for history buffs, along with heritage houses such as the Treitz Haus, located on the riverfront adjacent to Bore View Park and the only surviving building from the Pennsylvania Dutch era.

-Sports fans can cheer on the Moncton Wildcats of the Quebec Major Junior Hockey League at the 6550-seat Moncton Coliseum.
+Sports fans can cheer on the Moncton Wildcats of the Quebec Major Junior Hockey League at the new 9500-seat Arena.
 In 2006 the Wildcats won the President's Cup of the QMJHL championship.

 For those who like to shop, there are plenty of options in downtown Moncton, at Wheeler Park Power Centre or Champlain Place, the largest shopping mall in New Brunswick.
 Also you can visit the Bass Pro Shop Outdoor World Store.